 Equipment

-- Add in the matcha powder and warm water in a bowl.
+- Add the matcha powder and warm water to a bowl.
 Whisk them together using a bamboo whisk until the mixture is consistent and slightly foamy at the top.
 Set aside.

-- Pour in the milk into cup, followed by the chai syrup and then the green tea tea.
-Enjoy your matcha chai latte!
+- Pour in chai syrup, followed by the green tea, and finally, the frothed milk.
+Enjoy your matcha chai latte.

 - Increase the amount of green tea powder if you want a stronger matcha flavour.

-- If you want to add honey to your drink, we recommend adding honey at the very end before you serve it.
+- If you want to add honey to our recipe, we recommend adding honey at the very end before you serve it.

 Nutrition